lud/phoenix-js-router/README.md

   end
 ```

-Here we will just log the request data passed to the adapter.
+Will just log give request data to the console:

 ```javascript
 import makeClient from './services/phx-client'